Season 2 Overview

 • Characters

 That actually serves as evolution for his character.
 Rather than being the wise mentor, always offering advice to the right person at the right time (like Jonathan does most of the time), Mark is still learning how to be around the kids.
-He’s not the guy who instantly spots a problem and knows how to solve it right away; instead, he’s growing by making mistakes and learning from them.
+He’s not the guy who instantly spots a problem and knows how to solve it right away: he’s growing by making mistakes and learning from them.

 In particular, it is important to point out the way he treats Curtis, right from the beginning (when the kid is afraid to set foot on the camp).